cyshek/UH-COSC-3360/README.md

 # COSC 3360
 ## Operating Systems @ University of Houston
-Homework I did in COSC 3360: Operating Systems (Spring 2023)
+Repo that contains the programming assignments that I did in OS